• Skip to primary navigation

 In addition to serving these baby marrows as a side vegetable, they make a delicious pasta dish.

-Just mixed the cooked marrows, along with the tomato and onion sauce, with a dish of your favourite pasta shapes.
+Just mix the cooked baby marrow, along with the tomato and onion sauce, with a dish of your favourite pasta shapes.
 Cover with grated cheese and grill or broil until the cheese has melted.

 Cooking the marrows in this way also makes a great side dish to serve at a barbeque.

-Why not pin this recipe for baby marrows with tomato and onion to your pinterest board so you can make it later.
-Just click the image below.
+Why not pin this recipe for baby marrows with tomato and onion to one of your Pinterest boards so you can find it easily?
+Just click the image below

 A dish of baby marrows cookin in tomatoes and onions.